apache/incubator-datalab/README.md

 - Windows Azure Active Directory
 - Microsoft Graph
-- Windows Azure Service Management API</details>
+- Windows Azure Service Management API

+**Preparation steps for deployment:**

+- Create a VM instance with the following settings:
+    - The instance should have access to Internet in order to install required prerequisites
+    - Image - Ubuntu 16.04
+- Generate SSH key pair and rename private key with .pem extension
+- Put JSON auth file to users home directory</details>

 <details><summary>In Google cloud (GCP) <i>(click to expand)</i></summary>

-Prerequisites:

-- IAM user
+**Prerequisites:**

 - Service account and JSON auth file for it.
 In order to get JSON auth file, Key should be created for service account through Google cloud console.
 - Google Cloud Storage JSON API should be enabled

-Preparation steps for deployment:
+**Preparation steps for deployment:**

-- Create an VM instance with the following settings:
+- Create a VM instance with the following settings:
     - The instance should have access to Internet in order to install required prerequisites
     - Boot disk OS Image - Ubuntu 16.04
 - Generate SSH key pair and rename private key with .pem extension
-- Put JSON auth file created through Google cloud console to users home directory
+- Put JSON auth file created through Google cloud console to users home directory</details>
-- Install Git and clone DLab repository</details>

 ### Executing deployment script

-To build SSN node, following steps should be executed:
+To build SSN node using instance in the specific cloud platform, following steps should be executed:

-- Connect to the instance via SSH and run the following commands:
+- Connect to created at previous step instance via SSH and run the following commands:

 ```
 sudo su
 apt-get update
+apt-get install git
+git clone https://github.com/apache/incubator-dlab.git -b v2.1.1
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | apt-key add -
 add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"
 apt-get update